...

 DNS Records

 DNS servers maintain a series of records for each domain.
-These records include:
+Common records include:

 • A Record: This is the basic DNS record that maps a domain to an IP address